Year of Vibrant Green Space

 Cleveland Tree Coalition: A collaborative group of public, private, and community stakeholders that have partnered with the City of Cleveland to rebuild our urban forest.
 The Cleveland Tree Coalition is striving to create a healthy, vibrant, sustainable, and equitable urban forest by working collaboratively to implement the Cleveland Tree Plan.

-Tree Steward Training: Western Reserve Land Conservancy’s Tree Steward Training teaches Clevelanders the basics of tree care.
+Tree Steward Training: Western Reserve Land Conservancy and Holden Forests and Garden's Tree Steward Training teaches Clevelanders the basics of tree care.

 Cleveland Tree Plan: Launched in 2015 and adopted by the Cleveland Planning Commission in 2016, the Cleveland Tree Plan is a community-wide collaboration to rebuild the urban forest so that Northeast Ohio residents can experience the benefits of reforesting our city, generating greater resiliency, health, prosperity and overall quality of life.